 The division of gynecologic oncology is highly involved in clinical research focusing on chemotherapeutic and surgical interventions for such gynecologic malignancies as cervical, ovarian, endometrial, and vulvar cancers.
 The group also focuses on basic science and translational research.

-Collaborative efforts with the BioInformatics Department at UNCC, which provides a model for the institution, have been further integrated by virtue of the work done by our first post-doctoral fellow, Kevin Thompson, and Faculty physician David Tait.
-Their work has resulted in the recent submission by Dr Tait and his colleagues to the NCI for funding for their project entitled Stratification of Transcriptomes in Ovarian Carcinoma by Histologic Subtype.
-In addition, Dr Tait continues his work through the Cannon research facilities on the Hox gene, which has resulted in a recent submission to our journal of "Paired-box 8 gene and protein expression is increased in malignant ovarian tissue."
+Collaborative efforts with the BioInformatics Department at UNCC, which provides a model for the institution, and Levine Cancer Institute, have been further integrated by virtue of the work done by faculty physician David Tait.
+Their work has resulted in the recent submission by Dr. Tait and his colleagues to the NCI for funding for their project entitled Stratification of Transcriptomes in Ovarian Carcinoma by Histologic Subtype.
+In addition, Dr. Tait continues his work through the Cannon research facilities on the Hox gene, which has resulted in a recent submission to our journal of "Paired-box 8 gene and protein expression is increased in malignant ovarian tissue."
 This collaboration has produced nine abstracts, two manuscripts and an intellectual property submission.

-The Division also remains involved in clinical research through LCI as a primary site for the Gynecologic Oncology Group which runs clinical trials for the NCI.
-Additionally, the Faculty continue to avail patients access to the latest and most innovative drugs by participating in multiple sponsored clinical trials.
-As a part of these efforts, the Division has begun participating in Phase 1 studies that in the first stage of drug development.
+The Division also remains involved in clinical research through LCI as a primary site for the Gynecologic Oncology Group.
+This national group runs Gynecologic Oncology clinical trials within the NCI.
+Additionally, the faculty continues to avail patients’ access to the latest and most innovative drugs by participating in multiple sponsored clinical trials.
+As a part of these efforts, the Division has begun participating in Phase 1 studies that are in the first stage of drug development.
 These are studies that give hope to our most difficult patients who have already failed all the regimens/options that we have available.